 Canada’s bilateral trade volume with Myanmar has grown almost twenty-five-fold since the easing of sanctions in 2012.
 In 2016, the trade volume amounted to $121.1 million.
 Canadian imports reached $82.3 million, with export valued at $38.8 million.
 Nonetheless, partly due to the continuation of some sanctions, the trading relationship remains modest, particularly when considering the size of Myanmar’s population of 52 million, its rich natural resources base, its young labour force, strategic geographic location as well as its close links to other countries of the Association of Southeast Asian Nations (ASEAN).

 Canada and Myanmar are cooperating on a number of security issues, many of them related to border security, counter-terrorism efforts, and smuggling-control operations.
 We work with the United Nations Office on Drugs and Crime (UNODC) and the Government of Myanmar in the context of the Container Control Program, in order to improve port controls and reduce the smuggling of illicit goods.
 As well, Canada provides assistance to Myanmar in counter-terrorism capacity-building, mostly through its Southeast Asian regional programming.
 Canada is also involved in efforts to stem human trafficking and migrant smuggling by supporting training for immigration and border officers at airports, borders and land frontiers.

-Canada also works with Burma through the Association of Southeast Asian Nations (ASEAN), of which Burma is a member state and Canada is a Dialogue Partner, as well as in the security-oriented ASEAN Regional Forum (ARF).
+Canada also works with Myanmar through ASEAN, of which Myanmar is a member state and Canada is a dialogue partner, as well as in the security-oriented ASEAN Regional Forum (ARF).

 - Date Modified: